 I swear, going from the original iPhone 5 to an iPhone 6 must be just like getting LASIK surgery.
 Everything is so much bigger and brighter!
 I was shocked and amazed as I scrolled through my Instagram feed.
 I can’t believe I’ve been missing out on so much detail all this time!

-All joking aside…I was in need of a serious phone upgrade.
+All joking aside…I needed a serious phone upgrade.
 My iPhone 5 lasted nearly three years but was having some technical difficulties.
 The home button no longer worked.
 Neither did the power button.
-I had to let my battery drain completely to get it to turn off—which probably only happened twice in the last year. 😐 Luckily airlines let you keep your phone on airplane mode these days or I’d have felt really guilty lying to all those flight attendants.
+I had to let my battery drain completely to get it to turn off—which probably only happened twice in the last year. 😐 Luckily airlines let you keep your phone on airplane mode these days, or I’d have felt really guilty lying to all those flight attendants.

-In food related news…I have a new recipe today!
+In food-related news…I have a new avocado deviled eggs recipe today!
 Hard-boiled eggs are practically a staple these days with our switch to Shakeology for breakfast.
 I mean, you know that I have to hit my quota of at least one egg per day.
 I decided to jazz a few of them up with my favorite fruit—the avocado.
 Does anyone else ever forget that avocado is a fruit?
-This recipe is basically a Paleo deviled egg with extra delicious mixed in.
+This recipe is basically deviled eggs with avocado extra delicious mixed in.
 No mayo, no mustard, no Greek yogurt.
-Basic recipes like—avocado deviled eggs—are often times the best!
+Basic recipes like—avocado deviled eggs—are oftentimes the best!

 I’ve also got a pro-tip for you. #bonus Have you ever accidentally tried to crack a hard-boiled egg into a pan?
 Or worse yet, tried to crack an uncooked egg on the counter?
 I’m nearly certain I’ve done both these things.
-One of my friends showed me a trick to tell the difference, which is by spinning them on a counter too.
-Hard-boiled eggs spin much faster than regular eggs, because the liquid inside doesn’t move and slow it down.
+One of my friends showed me a trick to tell the difference by spinning them on a counter.
+Hard-boiled eggs spin much slower than regular eggs.
 I, however, came up with a much more fun solution.

-Just draw faces on them. 🙂 Who says food can’t be fun?
+Just draw faces on avocado deviled eggs. 🙂 Who says food can’t be fun?

 Not sure how to hard-boil an egg?
 Here ya go!